dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 * If your PCB requires more than the default maximum of 6 layers (up to a maximum of 16) or larger dimensions, please contact us before placing your order

+* If your PCB dimensions are bigger than 45cm * 45cm, maybe add a few addition cost

 ## Manufacturing Specifications: